How to Install ImageMagick on Ubuntu (26.04, 24.04, 22.04)

 After installing additional libraries, you must reconfigure and rebuild ImageMagick to enable support.

-Configure Resource Limits
+Configure ImageMagick Resource Limits on Ubuntu

 ImageMagick uses memory, disk, and CPU resources when processing images.
 To understand your system’s configuration, view your current resource limits: